Stargazing and Astronomy at Cherry Springs State Park

 Open fires are prohibited.
 Grills are located in the picnic area at the pavilion.
 Traditional campsites with fire rings are located in the park campground across the road.

 Driving on the Field

 The speed limit on the astronomy field is 5 mph.

-Pets are prohibited on the Night Sky Public Viewing Area, the Overnight Astronomy Observation Field, and in the campground.
+Pets are prohibited on the Night Sky Public Viewing Area, the Overnight Astronomy Observation Field, and in the Rustic Campground.